ome/omero-documentation/omero/sysadmins/server-permissions.rst

 .. seealso::

     :help:`Users guide for sharing data <introduction/docs/group-user-management.html>`
-     Workflow guide covering the groups and permissions system
+     Workflow guide describing the basics of data management and sharing with links to more detailed permissions documentation

 Changing group permissions
 --------------------------